learn-anything/podcasts/README.md

 - [The freelancer](https://pjrvs.com/podcast/)
 - [The Pitch](https://www.gimletmedia.com/the-pitch) - Where real entrepreneurs pitch to real investors—for real money.
 - [Without Fail](https://www.gimletmedia.com/without-fail) - Candid conversations with people who have done hard things: what worked, what didn't and why.
+- [The Startup Chat](https://thestartupchat.com/) - Unfiltered insights and actionable advice straight from the trenches of startup and business life.

 ## Swift